chang2000/rolling-vimrc/README.md

 * ~~[YCM](https://github.com/Valloric/YouCompleteMe), historic autocomplete plugins.
 I will show you the full installation later.~~

-  > YCM is highly demanding for users to learn. [coc.nvim](https://github.com/neoclide/coc.nvim) has easier installation and better default, which will save your life.
+* YCM is highly demanding for users to learn. [coc.nvim](https://github.com/neoclide/coc.nvim) has easier installation and better default, which will save your life.
+  > To install coc.nvim, make sure you have node or node.js installed, refer to the coc repo above for details.

 * ~~[Vimtex](https://github.com/lervag/vimtex), LaTeX enhancement for LaTeX and Markdown~~

-  > Editing LaTeX in Emacs or VS Code Now
+  > Vimtex is good with the help of Skim, a pdf viewer supports real-time sync.
+I prefer editing LaTeX by Emacs now.

 * [goyo](https://github.com/junegunn/goyo.vim), 🌷 Distraction-free writing in Vim